Jitendrap1702/pop/README.md

 ## SceneKit

-Due to SceneKit requiring iOS 8 and OS X 10.9, POP's SceneKit extensions aren't provided out of box.
+Due to SceneKit requiring iOS 8 and OS X 10.9, POP's SceneKit extensions aren't provided out of the box.
 Unfortunately, [weakly linked frameworks](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WeakLinking.html) cannot be used due to issues mentioned in the [Xcode 6.1 Release Notes](https://developer.apple.com/library/ios/releasenotes/DeveloperTools/RN-Xcode/Chapters/xc6_release_notes.html).

 To remedy this, you can easily opt-in to use SceneKit!
 Simply add this to the Preprocessor Macros section of your Xcode Project: